liewchooichin/SE8-Group5-API/README_Action.md

 # Explanation on this part of directory

-Because of the way the directory is strucutered, we need to set the source files and Docker_Actions file to be in the **bus-api** directory.
+Because of the way the directory is structured, we need to set the source files and Docker_Actions file to be in the **bus-api** directory.

 The **ls -a $GITHUB_WORKSPACE** is not needed for the action.
 It is for myself to see the files in the directory.

 GITHUB_WORKSPACE is a built-in environment variable in GitHub Actions.
-It represents the root directory where your workflow runs.
+It represents the root directory where the workflow runs.
 Essentially, it's the top-level folder for your entire repository within the GitHub Actions runner environment.

 The line `context` and `file` will let the build action to get files from the correct directory.